-90% of MainFirst's mutual funds are classed as Article 8 funds under the SFDR, and only 10% as Article 6 funds.
+For MainFirst's mutual funds, all equity funds, without exception, are classified under Article 8 of the SFDR.
+The emerging markets bond fund considers environmental and social characteristics, but does not pursue the primary objective of sustainable investment as defined by the EU taxonomy.
 As for the special mandates managed by MainFirst, the ESG factors agreed with the client for the managed mandate are taken into account.